1914 Cleveland Naps season

 The 1914 Cleveland Naps season was a season in American baseball.
 The team finished eighth in the eight-team American League with a record of 51–102, 48½ games behind the Philadelphia Athletics.
-This was the final season with the nickname "Naps", as they changed their name to the Indians beginning the next season, a name they kept for the next 107 years.
+This was their final season with the nickname "Naps", as they changed their name to the Indians from the following season, a name they kept for the next 107 years.